markusamuel/udacity-ServerDeploy/README.md

 ### Step 6: Create a new user account named `grader`

 - While logged in as `ubuntu`, add user: `sudo adduser grader`.
-- Enter a password (twice) and fill out information for this new user.
+- Enter a password (twice) and fill out information for this new user(optional).

 ### Step 7: Give `grader` the permission to sudo